Sec DB Decomposition Working Group

 Overview

-As this has become a scalability and stability concern for all of GitLab.com, as well as significantly constraining the ability of the Secure/Govern stages to implement new features due to continuously growing performance concerns, it is necessary to form an organised effort to effectively achieve this project.
+As this has become a scalability and stability concern for all of GitLab.com, as well as significantly constraining the ability of the Stages in the Sec section to implement new features due to continuously growing performance concerns, it is necessary to form an organised effort to effectively achieve this project.

 Benefits